 Patrick Hamilton, known also as the “Mycochef,” has been mushroom foraging and cooking for over 40 years.
 He has been a corporate chef, executive chef, catering chef, guest chef at the Breitenbush mushroom gathering, a guest chef at Telluride Mushroom Festival, chef for the Mycological Society of San Francisco, and for years he was the executive chef at the Sonoma County Mushroom Association Wild Mushroom Camp.

 He has an extensive background in wild mushroom foraging, identification, and preparation.
 He writes a monthly column for the “SOMA News” and has been a food and mushroom columnist with several other publications for over 20 years.

-Heidi Herrmann is a farmer and the owner of Strong Arm Farm in Healdsburg.
-She teaches Sustainable Agriculture at Santa Rosa Junior College.
+Heidi Herrmann is a farmer and the owner of Strong Arm Farm in Santa Rosa, CA. She teaches Native Plant Restoration at Sonoma State Univ. and Sustainable Agriculture at Santa Rosa Junior College.
 Heidi is an avid seaweed harvester, and has been sustainably collecting and selling seaweed for over a decade.
+She sells her hand harvested seaweed to bay area chefs and retailers.